 Pesticides

-Repellents that contain pesticides will repel and kill insects, but these are not ideal to use on dogs because they lick themselves.
+Repellents containing pesticides will repel and kill insects, but these are not ideal for dogs because they lick themselves.
 These products should not be used on dogs.

 Ointment vs. Spray

 If you want to give your dog a quick layer of protection before they spend time outdoors, sprays work well.
-Sprays don’t cover targeted areas, though, and they can’t be sprayed around the eyes or nose or on open wounds.
+Sprays don’t cover targeted areas, though; they can’t be sprayed around the eyes or nose or on open wounds.

 Ointments enable you to get close to your dog’s eyes and around their nose with more precision.
 You can put the product exactly where you want it to go.
 Ointments also last longer because they absorb into the skin.
 They are more effective at keeping flies away from open wounds.